davidhozic/discord-advertisement-framework/Documentation/DOC.md

 ```

-That's it, your framework is not running and messages will be periodicaly sent.
+That's it, your framework is now running and messages will be periodicaly sent.